golden-dog/golden-dog.github.io/README.md

 ## Gretel
 Gretel is a dark red golden from a line of distinguished field dogs.
-She is an absolute sweetheart---wonderful with children, cats, other animals and, above-all, with people!
+She is an absolute sweetheart---she is wonderful with children, cats, other animals and, above-all, with people!
 Her strong drive has made her easy to train.
 She earned her first scent work titles at just 8 months old, her Tracking Dog (TD) title at 14 months, and her Tracking Dog Excellent (TDX) title a year later.

 ![](IMG_3516.jpg)